William-Verstraeten/adalunatics/index.markdown

 <center> <h1>How Many People Should Suffer Before We TALK about it?</h1> </center>

-Human Rights’ movements tend to experience surges in pupularity after emotionally intense, or traumatic, events.
+<div style="text-align: right">Human Rights’ movements tend to experience surges in pupularity after emotionally intense, or traumatic, events.
 One such example is Black Lives Matter, which was founded in 2013 and was revived in 2020 after George Floyd’s death.
-Other benign (non-traumatic) events can also be catalysts for these movements: another example is the movie Bombshell, which was released in 2019 and reopened the conversation about workplace sexual harassment (#MeToo) that was first made famous in 2017.
+Other benign (non-traumatic) events can also be catalysts for these movements: another example is the movie Bombshell, which was released in 2019 and reopened the conversation about workplace sexual harassment (#MeToo) that was first made famous in 2017.</div>
 <img src="assets/img/turanaburke.jpg" class="center"/>
 ---